-A student who wishes to enroll after the registration deadline (which is the Class Start Date of every Term) may do so with the approval of their academic advisor or Registrar and up to the Add/Drop Period, which is the first two weeks of a new student semester.
+A student who wishes to enroll after the registration deadline (which is the Class Start Date of every Term) may do so with the approval of the Registrar and up to the Add/Drop Period, is the first week of each term.
+A late registration fee of \$25 will apply.